 Fatima Bint Asad

-She was one of the favorite wives of the Prophet (AS).
-She was such a great woman, which according to many traditions, gained permission to see the inside of Ka’bah, and gave birth to Amir al-Momenin at this sacred place.
+She was the wife of Abu Talib.
+She was such a great woman, which gave birth to Amir al-Momenin at this sacred place.
 As the wife of Abu Talib, she was also involved in the upbringing of the Prophet, and he loved Fatima Bint Asad as much as he loved his own mother.
 She was one of the first Muslim women in Mecca, and after Hegira, she lived with her child, Ali, in Medina.
 Her demise left the Prophet (PBUH) grief-stricken and he said prayers over her grave.
-He put her in graves with tears flowing down his eyes.
 It is likely that the tomb near the graves of the Imams (PBUH) belongs to Fatima Bint Asad.

 In other traditions, her burial place is said to be located near the grave of Saad bin Mu’asz and Abu Sa’id Khedri.